 Mummy Confession: I’ve always been jealous of the adorable pacifiers the United States has on offer.
 The brilliant thing now is that’s they’re available in Australia, too!

 Disclosure: This post is not sponsored by or affiliated with Philips Avent and other products mentioned and all opinions given are my own.
 However this post contains affiliate links.
-A small commission made be made from qualifying purchases.
+I make a small commission from qualifying purchases.

 My children were all very picky with their pacifiers.
 My first found one that worked for her fairly quickly, but this was not so with my second.
 We sorted through round, orthodontic, and oval shaped soothers, but every one was rejected.